Thangiee/Metadroid/README.md

 2) Go to settings, Plugins section, then click on install plugin from disc, and choose this plugin.

 ### Todo
-* Currently, if a companion object already exist, the `@Case` macro won't work.
-Macro needs to combine existing with generated into one companion object.
+* Currently, if a companion object already exists, the `@Case` macro won't work.
+Macro needs to combine the existing companion object with the generated companion object.

 * Support fragment